lottekoblens/progressive-web-apps-2122/README.md

 ## :clipboard: Assessment

-This is the assignment: 'Design and build a Single Page Web App based on a User Story.'

-The user story that I've chosen is as follows: _'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet._
+In this course we convert the client side web application, made during the Web App From Scratch course, into a server side rendered application.
+We also add functionalities based on the Service Worker and turn the application into a Progressive Web App.
+Finally we’ll implement a series of optimisations to improve the performance of the application.

 ### :clipboard: Rubric